 The Summit will take place in the penthouse of the Tribeca Rooftop – a chic industrial event venue in a 1920’s printing press building nestled on a cobblestone street in one of Manhattan’s trendiest neighborhoods.

-While giving women a voice and platform is a powerful driver of economic growth and innovation, the connection between women’s economic participation and a country’s economic prosperity is undeniable.
-For instance, studies show that closing the gender gap in the workforce could add a staggering $28 trillion to the global GDP, and that high-performing companies are almost 50 percent more likely to report that men and women have equal influence on strategy development than low-performing companies.
+While giving women business leaders a voice and platform is a powerful driver of economic growth and innovation, the connection between women’s economic participation and a country’s economic prosperity is undeniable.
+For instance, studies show that closing the gender gap in the workforce could add a staggering $28 trillion to the global GDP, and that high-performing companies are almost 50% more likely to report that men and women have equal influence on strategy development than low-performing companies.

 Indeed, it can be argued that women are raising standards.
 According to the Boston Consulting Group, for every dollar of investment raised, female-run startups generated 78 cents in revenue, whereas male-run startups generate only 31 cents.
 Research also found that women-led teams generate a 35% higher return on investment than all-male teams.